timelessnesses/replit_db/README.md

 ```

 All documentations will be in the comment and intellisense.
-Also for asynchronous version please use `replit_db::AsynchrnousReplitDatabase`
+Also for asynchronous version please use `replit_db::Asynchronous` trait.